catseye/Fountain/README.md

 *   Require that variables be declared.
 (Unless maybe operating in some cavalier mode)
 *   Check constraints on all branches of an alternation.
+*   Allow local variables to be declared.
+*   Allow `arb` binding to have a default value, as this is possibly the only thing that makes sense for local variables.

+The last two items come from the following use case: say we want to parse any amounts of whitespace between tokens, but when generating, always generate a fixed amount of whitespace.
+We can't do this with a global variable (because then we always have to have the _same_ amount of whitespace between any two tokens).
+We want a local variable.
+Moreover we always want to unify it with 1 when generating.

+So our "space" production looks something like:

+    Space ::= <. local n = 0 .> { " " <. n += 1 .> } <. arb n (1) .>

+The default could also be an expression based on globals.
+Allowing the user to specify what the spacing is every time the Space production is generated.

 ### Documentation